VinceThi/low-rank-hypothesis-complex-systems/README.md

 - `plot_fig_1b_drosophila_network.py`, `plot_fig_1d_drosophila_singular_values.py`, `plot_fig_1e_singular_values_real_networks.py`, `plot_fig_1f_effective_rank_vs_rank_scatterplot.py` and `plot_fig_1go_effective_rank_to_dimension_ratio_densities.py` generate subfigures for Fig. 1, which is then assembled on Inkscape.
 - `plot_fig_2bm_three_indicators_random_graphs.py` generates Figs. 2b to 2m, which is then assembled on Inkscape.
 - `plot_fig_4_error_vector_fields.py` generates Fig. 4 with the alignment errors and the bifurcations/trajectories.
+- The scripts with the form `plot_fig_SI_<figures name>.py` allow to generate the figures for the supplementary information of the paper.
 - `plot_singular_values.py` contains the functions to generate scree plots or histograms for the singular values of one or many networks.
 The function `plot_singular_values` gives the scree plots with the effective ranks, the cumulative explained variance and the y axis in log if desired.
 - `plot/figures/png/singular_values` contains plots of the singular values of various real networks in png, while `plot/figures/pdf/singular_values` contains the pdfs.